Our Sustainability Skills symbols are a visual tool designed

 forest

-Vegetable-tanned, thin buffalo leather with pull-up effect and extremely shiny surface that is coloured by hand.
-The manual colouring gives the material a very vivid look, however, the colour may leave marks on the inside.
-The leather will darken gradually and with exposure to sunlight.
-The leather gets softer and can stretch with wear.
-The vibrant colours are especially sensitive to staining, moisture and scratches.
+Vegetable-tanned, thin buffalo leather sourced from an Italian (Tuscany) supplier.
+Features a pull-up effect and an extremely shiny, hand-colored surface.
+The manual coloring gives the material a vivid look, but the color may stain your feet.
+The color will get darker with wear and exposure to sunlight.
+It gets softer with use and may stretch.
+The vibrant colors are especially sensitive to staining, moisture, and scratches.

 black